Oil on canvas

 1903 x 2750mm

-The inclusion of two descriptions for this work reflects the Maori and Pakeha curatorial approaches taken for the exhibition Te Huringa/Turning Points.
+The inclusion of two texts for this work reflects the curatorial approach taken for the exhibition Te Huringa/Turning Points.

 A direct contemporary reference to land alienation can be deciphered if one looks at the lower right section of the work.
 Here, on its side, is an envelope.
 At the apex of the fold are the words ‘WAY OUT’, a bitter comment on the then National government’s 1993 Fiscal Envelope which proposed, without prior consultation with iwi Maori, a non-negotiable package for the final settling of Treaty of Waitangi claims, with a ceiling of $1 billion.

 The year 1995 saw unprecedented levels of dissent, originating in Maori loss of patience with government handling of land grievances.
 Waitangi Day was a major focus, followed by the occupation of Moutoa Gardens (Pakaitore Marae) in Whanganui; the occupation of the disused Tamaki Girls’ College, Auckland; the occupation of the marae at the Whakarewarewa Arts and Crafts Institute and another occupation by a hapu of Tainui of a hill behind the Huntly Power Station.

 For those of us Maori who identify closely with the northern rohe (tribal lands) of Ngapuhi, the messages within it are reminders of a painful and frustrating past.
 The Dog Tax, for example, represented by the small and easily missed line of dog figures in the painting, is now embedded in our memories, reminding us of the efforts undertaken by government forces to oppress our tupuna (ancestors).
 The heat of outrage at that punitive tax scheme which flows, lava-like, down through the generations, is obviously unabated as they burn in the heart of this artist and many other Maori alongside him.